oz123/awesome-c/README.md

 * [cchan][243] - A small library for channel constructs for inter-thread communication.
 Public domain.
+* [checkedthreads][465] - No race condition goes unnoticed!
+A simple library for parallelism, with built-in checking for race conditions.
+[FreeBSD][24].
 * [ck][242] - Concurrency primitives, safe memory reclamation mechanisms and non-blocking data structures.
 [FreeBSD][24].
 * [libconcurrent][390] - Concurrent programming library, using coroutines, for